Introduction

 Tables will ask you questions based on clinical scenarios themed to coincide with major areas of practice and which are covered in the EBCTS syllabus depending on the examination you wish to take.

-For example a candidate taking the thoracic examination may have oral examinations at separate tables covering lung cancer, mediastinal disease and lung failure.
-A cardiac candidate may attend separate tables asking questions about ischaemia, structural heart disease and another covering aortic disease for example.
+For example a cardiac candidate may attend separate tables asking questions about ischaemic cardiac disease, structural heart disease and another covering aortic disease.

 Themes and the number of tables may change between diets of the examinations.